succinctlabs/op-succinct/book/experimental/optimism-portal-v2.md

 # OptimismPortalV2

-If you want to use `OptimismPortalV2` or conform to Optimism `IDisputeGame`, you can follow this section that describe how to deploy 2 contracts:
+If you want to use `OptimismPortalV2` or conform to Optimism's `IDisputeGame`, you can follow this section that describe how to deploy the 2 contracts:

-* `OPSuccinctDisputeGame` a thin wrapper around `OPSuccinctL2OutputOracle` that implements `IDisputeGame`
+* `OPSuccinctDisputeGame` a thin wrapper around `OPSuccinctL2OutputOracle` that implements `IDisputeGame`.
-* `OPSuccinctDisputeGameFactory` the proposer entry point when creating new dispoute game
+* `OPSuccinctDisputeGameFactory` the proposer entry point when creating new dispute game.

-And instruct how to configure the proposer to use them.
+And instructions about how to configure the proposer to use them.

 After having done the step 2) either in mock or full mode, with `L2OO_ADDRESS` set with the address of the `OPSuccinctL2OutputOracle` contract in your `.env` file, run the following to deploy the contracts: